jeffbass/com-yin-yang-ranch/docs/software/index.md

 # Software Research and Development

 Yin Yang Ranch is evolving.
-New developments around us are changing the way the local wildlife lives and travels about.
-We see this happening, but want to
+New housing developments around us are changing the way the local wildlife lives and travels about.
+As see this happening, we want to
 observe and document it.

 We are developing a network of cameras, sensors and software to track the local